Bad Timing Eats Away at Investor Returns

 To see how the average investor did overall, we calculated asset-weighted investor returns and then compared them with the category averages.
 A couple of years ago, doing this revealed that the average investor often did better than the average fund because, while their timing was off, they often picked bigger lower-cost funds.
 However, the whipsaw of the past two years has meant that, in most categories and in the aggregate, investors have done worse than the average fund.

-You can see the summary data in this PDF.
+You can see the summary data in the table below.
+For the whole shmear, with data on all the individual categories, see this PDF.

 The grand total for the average investor in all funds in the aughts was a 1.68% annualized return, compared with 3.18% for the average fund.
 The biggest gaps between investor returns and total returns were in municipal-bond funds, which returned 4.57% annualized.
 Investors only earned a 2.96% return.
 While the muni world's problems in 2008 got less attention than the stock meltdown, it was enough to lead some investors to redeem, only to see muni funds snap back in 2009.